shubhangiBhapkar/password-encryption-decryption/README.md

 **1.Software Requirements:**
 - Operating System: Any system with Python 3.6 or later installed (Windows, macOS, Linux).
 - Python Version: Python 3.6 or higher.
-- Libraries: Install the cryptography library for encryption and unittest for testing

 **2.Hardware Requirements:**
 - Minimum 4 GB RAM for running Python scripts and testing.